vmleon/mysql-dataintegrator-datascience-workshop/lab5/README.md

 ![](images/ds_policies_create_review.png)

-> If you have created an Oracle Cloud Account to do the workshop, you are already the Administrator.
+>Note:  If you have created an Oracle Cloud Account to do the workshop, you are already the Administrator.
 You DO NOT NEED TO DO THIS STEP.
 >
 > In case you are a Non-admin user, you will need to set up some more policies to allow the group you belong to.
 Ask your administrator.
 >
-> ```
-> allow group <data-scientists> to use virtual-network-family in tenancy
+> - `allow group <data-scientists> to use virtual-network-family in tenancy`
-> allow group <data-scientists> to manage data-science-family in tenancy
+> - `allow group <data-scientists> to manage data-science-family in tenancy`
-> ```

 ---